First exclusive reconstruction of the B$^{*+}$, B$^{*0}$, and B$^{*0}_\text{s}$ mesons and precise measurement of their masses: Abstract

 All the systematic uncertainties described above are summarized in Table~\ref{tab:syst}, together with the total systematic uncertainty, calculated as the sum in quadrature of the individual components.
 Systematic uncertainties in the various ratios or differences between the three reported mass differences are evaluated in the same way and are given in \suppMaterialC.

 All the parameters measured in this analysis are presented in Table~\ref{tabres}.
 The mass differences (entries~1--3 in Table~\ref{tabres}) are consistent with, and an order of magnitude more precise than, the current world-average values~\cite{PDG}.
-The measured mass difference $\mBsst-\mBs$ is in agreement with the Belle result~\cite{Belle:2008ezn}, and about 2 standard deviations away from the CLEO result~\cite{CLEO:2006yez}.
+The measured mass difference $\mBsst-\mBs$ is in agreement with the Belle result~\cite{Belle:2008ezn}, and about two standard deviations away from the CLEO result~\cite{CLEO:2006yez}.
 The masses of the vector states (rows~4--6) are determined by adding the measured difference between the excited and ground states to the world-average values of the ground-state masses~\cite{PDG}.

 In addition, the measurements of the differences between the vector state masses (rows~7--10 in Table~\ref{tabres}), are reported, using the known mass differences between the \PB meson ground states~\cite{PDG}: $\mBd-\mBu=0.31\pm0.05\MeV$ and $\mBs-[\mBd+\mBu]/2=87.37\pm0.12\MeV$, assuming their uncertainties to be uncorrelated.
 The result for $\mBdst-\mBust$ is consistent with the only previous measurement that used P-wave \PBzs mesons~\cite{CMS:2018wcx}, and is about 3 times more precise, while the other mass differences between vector states are measured for the first time.
-The differences and ratios between the mass differences are also measured for the first time (entries~11--18 in Table~\ref{tabres}, which reflect the correlations between different uncertainties).
+The differences and ratios between the mass differences are also measured for the first time (entries~11--18 in Table~\ref{tabres}), taking advantage of the cancellation of some uncertainties in these quantities.

 The measurements of \dmBsst, \dmBust, and \dmBdst agree with the predictions from lattice QCD~\cite{Bernardoni:2015nqa,Dowdall:2012ab,Gayer:2024akw} for \dmBsst and $\dmBqst\,\equiv\,\mBqst-\mBq$ (where \Bq corresponds to either \PBp or \PBz since the predictions do not distinguish between the two), while the uncertainties in the predictions are 1--2 orders of magnitude larger than those of the measurement.
 Phenomenological models provide more precise predictions including $\mBdst-\mBust=0.6\pm0.2$~\cite{Goity:2007fu} and $0.31\pm0.07\MeV$~\cite{Karliner:2019lau}, close to our measurement (entry~7 in Table~\ref{tabres}).
 Reference~\cite{Goity:2007fu} also predicts hyperfine splittings $\dmBqst=45.69\pm0.02\MeV$ (above both values 1 and 2 in Table~\ref{tabres}) and $\dmBsst=46.73\pm0.08\MeV$ (below our measurement in line~3 of Table~\ref{tabres}).
 Experimental systematic uncertainties are reduced by taking the ratios of the mass differences, as shown in entries~16--18 in Table~\ref{tabres}.
 In addition, the theoretical uncertainties in the lattice QCD predictions from Ref.~\cite{Dowdall:2012ab} are also reduced, giving a prediction of $\dmBsst/\dmBqst=1.007\pm0.034$, which is about 2.5 standard deviations below our results and with an uncertainty that remains an order of magnitude larger.